 Above - tiled facade of G&K Fish Merchant's shop in the High Street Budleigh Salterton, Devon.
 The signed panel (see below) in the entrance porch is dated 1932.
 The inset tile panel of a salmon on the shop front (see below) is possibly later and may have been commissioned to replace the name of the former proprietor on a change of ownership.
 We are also hopeful of finding out what is beneath the attached name-board above the entrance.

 Above - unsigned panel from the shop-front shown above.

-Above - fishing boat signed Carters Poole and dated 1932.
+Above - fishing boat from the same premises signed Carters Poole and dated 1932.

 Two of the Hoopers' panels from Albert Road (above and below) have been removed and restored.
 The first panel depicts a fish auction.
 Portsmouth City Museum commissioned Heritage Tile Conservation of Shropshire to restore and mount the panel which is now on public display in the Museum.

 Above - the second Albert Road panel (and the second panel at Great Southsea Street) both have a shooting theme.

 Above - tile panel from Lankester and Crooks butchers at Bitterne Triangle, Southampton.
 The panel is now on display in the eponymously named Butcher's Hook micro pub.